sorrychoe/sorrychoe/README.md

 **Opinion Miner**

 - I'm interested in analyzing discourse represented at media environment of Korea
-- Especially, I use R,Python & Julia at Text-Mining & Data Visualization
+- Especially, I use R, Python & Julia at Text-Mining & Data Visualization
 - For Documentation & Presentation, I use Quarto frequently
 - I usually use Statistical Method for Data analytics & Machine Learning
 - In the Past, I'm worked as Test Automation & QA Engineer